dinde451/jarr.d1/Jarulfs_Guide.md

 monsters at a time in certain circumstances.
 It works by dealing ¼<sup>th</sup> of the damage to the monsters beside the one you swing at.
 A separate To Hit check is done for each of those monsters.
-The To Hit is lowered accordingly to the formula in chapter 2.1.4 under To Hit
+The To Hit is lowered accordingly to the formula in CHAPTER_LINK_armor-class-and-to-hit under To Hit
 %.
 The adjacent quarter damage is done in the following situations:

   - A Monk using a staff.